Rangi42/polishedcrystal/README.md

    * Lyra shows you how to catch Pokémon (from HG/SS).
    * Battle Lyra on Route 34.
    * Get Lyra's phone number (from HG/SS).
+* Add: Replace Cianwood Photo Studio with an event that makes your Pokémon happier.
-* Add: Battle Cal in Trainer House if you're a girl, Kay if you're a boy
+* Add: Battle Cal in Trainer House if you're a girl, Kay if you're a boy.
 * Add: Meganium can learn Calm Mind.
 * Add: Pokémon sprites for Joey and Mike's battle and for Amphy.
 * Add: Rocket Executive in Slowpoke Well.